 Accessing the Resistance Modes on your Wahoo Smart Trainer:

-- From the main screen of the Wahoo Fitness App, select workout in the bottom right
+- From the main screen of the Wahoo Fitness App, select 'Workout' Tab in the bottom left corner.

-- On the New Workout screen, select Indoor Cycling and then select Start.
+- On the Workout screen, select Indoor Cycling (iOS) or KICKR (Android) and ensure the trainer shows as paired under 'Linked Sensors' below.

 Differences Between Modes: